 Your child simply squishes the sequins and glitter into the dough to make it sparkle!

-4) Firework drawing: a quick activity that encourages your child to think like a firework!
+4) Firework drawing: a quick activity that encourages younger children to practice mark making

 You’ll need: drawing supplies

 Just ask your child to pretend their crayon is a firework.
 They zoom it across the page and shout BANG!
-Then swirl it and make the whooshing sound of a Catherine wheel.
+Swirl it and make a whooshing sound.
 What other firework actions and sounds can they make until they’ve filled the page?
-Even toddlers can play this game!

 You’ll need: a paper plate, crayons